 Sam and I were both certified Dive Supervisors, meaning we had the authority to plan and execute dive operations with military divers.
 Sam was, in fact, a Dive Medical Technician (DMT) being that, by origin, his Military Occupational Specialty (MOS) was 18D, Special Forces Medical Sergeant.
 A Dive supervisor and DMT were all we needed to execute our dream Scuba Diving vacation…

 We got a tremendous discount from a brother, Jeff B., who both Sam and I knew well from our days together as instructors at the dive school.
 Jeff had retired from the Army and stayed right there in Key West owning and operating a commercial charter boat for tourist excursions.
 All of our air tanks and dive equipment were free of charge on loan from the dive school; it was a standard respectful courtesy that the school extended to all of its alumni — fuckin’ SF!

-A couple of more spirited warriors had hit the bottle kind of hard the night before and sported a might nicely hungover that morning.
-That right there was just all the wrong condition to be going under compression and breathing pressed air.
+A couple of more spirited warriors had hit the bottle kind of hard the night before and sported a mightily nice hangover that morning.
+That right there was just the wrong condition to be going under compression and breathing pressed air.
 I wanted to bail hard on the supervisory role, but we were using military gear so I was trapped — like a rat!

 “This will all be over soon, geo… very very soon.”

 At some point en route back to shore post during the first day’s dives, one of the brothers gestured to Cuz, another brother lying on the deck.
 He happened to have been one of the Bacchus boys from the night before.
 Upon hearing the symptoms that our no-feel-good guy was experiencing I felt only compelled to reply:

 “Well, shit me!
 I’ll be rolled in gunpowder and shot from a cannon — so, sounds like symptoms of the Bends (Decompression Sickness), and I thought I heard the distinct sizzling sound of my goose being cooked.”